Transparency-Information-Language/tilt-graph-analyis/README.md

 ## Setup

-You should be able to start your instance using:
+If you have docker installed and running, you should be able to start your instance using:
 ```
 docker compose build --no-cache
 ```